2/25/2025

 Richard Shannon

-Well thanks guys.
+Well, thanks, guys.
 Let me ask two more questions.
-First one is just regarding the strategic Radhard opportunity here.
+The first one is just regarding the strategic red heart opportunity here.
 How do we think about the revenue opportunity here versus past years?
-I know there's not a complete overlap between the phases here and the work going on with one or more foundries here.
-I'm not sure if you've elaborated clearly on exactly what that looks like for this year but maybe just want to get to the end conclusion here on how to think about the revenue contribution this year versus last year, last few years on this project.
+I know there's not a complete overlap between the kind of the phases here and the work going on with one or more foundries here.
+I'm not sure if you've elaborated clearly on exactly what that looks like for this year, but maybe you just want to get to the end conclusion here, how to think about the revenue contribution this year versus last year, last few years on this project.

 speaker